Integration with React

 Importing source files

-- For the PRO version installed locally, import like this:
+- For the PRO version installed from a local folder, the imports look like this:

 import { Kanban, Toolbar } from 'dhx-kanban-package';